 A couple of weeks ago, I posted something I wrote as a kid, Rabbit’s Journal, something that I later learned is called a “typecast” (probably from a combination of “typewriter” and “podcast”).
 That seemed to be pretty popular, and so, I now present the continuing adventures of Rabbit Rawlings (yes, he had a last name … all my stuffed animals did).
 For this one, I evidently had an assist from my brother John, although I couldn’t tell you who wrote what.

 “Trailblazing” appeared in the webzine Grimoire in 1999.
 I wrote this story after taking a vacation in Shenandoah National Park.
-If you enjoy hiking and rustic cabins, this is a good place to visit, especially during the off-season.
-(We went in early June, when it was still misty and cold in the mountains.)
-Just watch out for the witches.
+If you enjoy hiking and rustic cabins, this is a good place to visit, especially during the off-season; we went in early June, when it was still misty and cold in the mountains.